S&P 500 Sector SPDR Preview - SPY XLK XLF XLV XLY XLI XLP XLE XLB XLU

 Consumer Staples Long-term – Longer-term, it is important to watch the $50 level in the XLPs if they head lower.
 This level was the low in 2016, and the top of the range throughout 2015.
 It was also the top of the range during this May.

-Energy – The XLEs have broken support around the $74 level and have been trending lower.
-Longer-term, there is resistance around the $78 level.
+Energy – The XLEs seemed to have broken support at the $74 level, but quickly rallied back.
+I would still watch the $74 level for support.
+There is resistance at the $78 level.
 This sector is 6% of the S&P 500.

 Energy Long-term – The XLEs failed at the $78 level in mid-May and more recently on July 10th.
 This is where they found resistance in January.
 They also hit resistance and rolled over at this level in December of 2016.